DRIV-EX: Counterfactual Explanations for Driving LLMs: Conclusion

 \section{Conclusion}

-In this work, we introduced \ours, a framework that explains driving LLM decisions by generating minimal, fluent counterfactuals.
+In this work, we introduce \ours, a framework that explains driving LLM decisions by generating minimal, fluent counterfactuals.
 By decoupling gradient-based search from biased autoregressive generation, \ours successfully bridges the gap between the precise control of continuous optimization and the coherence of discrete text generation.
-Our experiments on the LC-LLM planner demonstrate that \ours outperforms existing baselines, effectively exposing latent biases, such as over-reliance on lateral velocity, and enabling targeted safety improvements.
-A note on risks is that, while automating the discovery of failure modes is crucial for safety auditing, it could theoretically assist in constructing adversarial attacks.
+Our experiments on the LC-LLM planner demonstrate that \ours outperforms baselines, effectively exposing latent biases, such as over-reliance on velocity, and enabling targeted safety improvements.
+Additionally, a refinement procedure of counterfactuals is proposed in Appendix \autoref{subsec:appendix_refinement}.